itiligent/Easy-Guacamole-Installer/README.md

 </a>
 </p>

-## For v1.6.0 installer notes and issues see https://github.com/itiligent/Easy-Guacamole-Installer/issues/78
+## v1.6.0 is working.
+For install notes and issues see https://github.com/itiligent/Easy-Guacamole-Installer/issues/78

 ## Introduction